Marking the end of British Summer Time, the clocks go back in October, giving us an extra hour in bed. But why do the clocks change?

 This pattern of change was chosen because it occurs on a Saturday night/Sunday morning and would therefore be the least disruptive option for schools and businesses.
 To maximise the benefit of having extra daylight, it matches the warmest and longest days of the year.

 An easy way to remember which way the clocks change is to think ‘Spring forward' and 'fall back'.

 Will my phone automatically update the time?

-Most devices with internet connection, such as smart phones, should automatically update themselves.
-However, watches and clocks in cars and kitchens, for example, won't change automatically so make sure you are ready to wind back.
+Most devices with internet connection, such as smartphones, should automatically update themselves.
+However, watches and clocks in cars and kitchens for example may not change automatically, so make sure you are ready to wind back.

 Curator of the Royal Observatory, Louise Devoy, explains what happens here when the clocks change:

 Actually, I have very little work to do when the clocks change!
 We deliberately keep most of our historic clocks on GMT all year round as they were mainly used before the first daylight saving came into effect in 1916.
 Visitors arriving at the Observatory in the summer are often confused by the apparent delay shown on the Shepherd Gate Clock but as Britain’s first public clock to show GMT, we’re proud to continue this tradition.